rua-iri/rua-iri.github.io/content/blog/bahraini-arabic-assorted.md

 It's so useful in fact that I have observed even non-Bahrainis using it in their regular speech.

 It's not unlike the use of "ماشي" in other dialects.

+## عمبلوص

+Like a lot of uniquely Bahraini terms this comes directly from English, likely due to British rule in the country and the linuguistic effects from that period.

+As you may be able to decipher this means Ambulance.

+## راندَبوت

+Roundabout

+For the same reasons outlined above.